MadhuRoy-git/DevOps-Course-Starter/README.md

 docker run my-test-image tests/integration

 ### Running the E2E Tests via docker , the environment variables need to be passed by the .env file
-docker run --env-file .env my-test-image tests/endtoend
+docker run --env-file ./.env my-test-image tests/endtoend

 ### Running the application on Heroku
 heroku open